ggsagg/scala-spark-ETL/readme.md

 # sparkers-assignment ETL with Scala and Spark

-You can find an SBT project with the solution with a Docker image, and a Jupyter Notebook.
+You can find a SBT project with the solution with a Docker image, and a Jupyter Notebook.

 To run the SBT: